 Continuing our series looking at global hiring trends, we caught up with Patty Yang, Morgan Philips MD in Taiwan.

 So how is the recruitment market faring in Taiwan?
 “The booming markets are Pharma, healthcare and biotech followed by IT, software engineering, AI and digital.
 Then there is of course semiconductors, which is the most important industry in Taiwan – think of TSMC [Taiwan Semiconductor Manufacturing Company] – a lot of businesses are connected to the semiconductor industry,” notes Patty Yang.
 “Industry & Manufacturing is also doing well as we have a number of key global consumer electronics companies with their HQs in Taiwan.”

-Interestingly, Taiwan hasn’t been as affected by the pandemic as many other countries, notably its near neighbour China.
+Interestingly, the Taiwanese economy has shown remarkable resilience.
 “We’ve had some cases but we’re adhering to international measures and protocols even though we’ve never been in lockdown, so we’ve not really had a chance to understand the virtual reality that has hit so many other economies,” remarks Yang.

 This is borne out in the numbers.
 Taiwan’s exports rose in August by 8.3%, a record of $31.2bn.
 The country has a trade surplus of $6.47bn, the highest since 2017, “in part due to the investment pouring in due to the China-US trade war”.